-The department’s curriculum consists of courses in three broad areas:
+The department’s curriculum consists of courses in four broad areas:

 Interpersonal Communication examines interactions with others.
 Interpersonal Communication is fundamental to managing marriages, friendships, and superior/subordinate relationships.
 Conflict mediation and the study of social influence are central to this specialty.

 Rhetoric and Public Communication

 Rhetoric and Public Communication analyzes communication’s operation in public fora, including politics, popular culture, social movements, and the courts.
 Its theoretical and critical perspectives range from classically-grounded argumentation, persuasion, and traditional public address to postmodern and post-postmodern approaches consistent with recent developments in media technology as well as in feminism, cultural, and critical theories.

 Organizational Communication probes communication issues posed by the challenges facing 21st-century profit and non-profit organizations: management issues, changes created by technological innovation, communication training, and team collaboration and decision-making.
 Our undergraduate courses in this specialty provide advanced training to those who seek the Master’s as either a destination degree or as a stepping-stone to doctoral organizational, technological, or small group communication studies.

 Technology and Communication

 Technology and Communication investigates how technological devices and practices impact how humans express themselves, across a broad spectrum of situations.
 Multiple methodologies and theoretical perspectives are employed to address a wide variety of communication questions and concerns, from material interactions with technological devices to more conceptual explorations of digital life.